Recommended Canon Lenses

 Option One: Fast Prime Lens: Canon EF-S 24/2.8 STM, Sigma EF-S 30/1.4 DG HSM A, Canon 35 f/2 IS, Canon 35/2.8 IS STM, Canon 40/2.8 STM, or Canon 50 f/1.8 STM

 These are fixed focal length lenses, otherwise known as a prime lenses that do not zoom.
 These lenses provide a much larger aperture compared to the kit zoom lens and for that matter any other zoom lens available.

 The "normal" focal length is 50mm, which is approximately what the human eye sees without using peripheral vision.
 Any focal length number smaller than 50mm is considered wide angle, while any focal length number larger than 50mm is considered telephoto.
-This means that the Canon 35 f/2 would provide a "normal" view of 56mm on your crop sensor Canon camera.
-So this is a very good lens to get because you do not have to "train" your eye to see wider or tighter shots than normal.
+This means that the Canon EF-S 24/2.8 STM = slightly wide 38mm view, the Sigma EF-S 30/1.4 DC HSM A = normal 48mm view, the Canon 35 f/2 IS and 35/2.8 IS STM = normal 56mm view, the Canon 40/2.8 STM = slightly long/portrait 64mm view, and the Canon 50/1.8 STM = longer/portrait 80mm view.

 Since these large aperture lenses produce faster shutter speeds in low-light conditions they are called "fast" lenses.
 The main benefit of faster shutter speeds in low-light conditions is that it prevents the normal shaking of your camera and thus causing the subject in your image to look blurry.
 Faster shutter speeds also prevent the subject from blurring as a result of their motion.